 The infection prevention and control-related policies and procedures that have been written, updated, or reviewed in the last year include, but are not limited, to:

 • Safe water

 • Cold chain

 Policies relating to infection prevention and control are available to all staff and are reviewed and updated annually.
 Additionally, all policies are amended on an ongoing basis as per current advice, guidance, and legislation changes.

-It is the responsibility of all staff members at Oakley Health to be familiar with this statement, and their roles and responsibilities under it.
+It is the responsibility of all staff members at the Oakley Health Group to be familiar with this statement, and their roles and responsibilities under it.

 The IPC lead and Nurse Manager are responsible for reviewing and producing the annual statement.

 This annual statement will be updated on or before 31st July 2024

 For and on behalf of Oakley Health Group